innoq/tutorial-clj-webapp/tutorial/chapters/02_instructions.md

-# Chapter 02
-## Creating our domain objects
+# Creating Domain Objects

 In Clojure, all data types are immutable.
 When adding to a collection, a new collection is returned.
-This uses [persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure) so that the data structures are still efficient.
+As stated in [the last section](/01_instructions.md), this uses [persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure) so that the data structures are still efficient.

 This is done because a value in the real world does not and cannot change: the value `42` will always be `42`.